 Akin to Khao san Road in Bangkok, Pub Street, or Street 08, is a vibrant lane filled with shops and restaurants.
 The area becomes more energetic from 05:00 in the evening, as bars and clubs welcome nightlife enthusiasts.

 Siem Reap Travel Guide Recommend: A visit to Siem Reap is not complete without tasting its local street foods.
-It includes grilled tarantula, scorpion barbeque, fried crickets and silkworms, and roasted frogs.
+It includes grilled tarantula, scorpion barbeque, fried crickets, silkworms, and roasted frogs.

 Also, sip a glass of snake wine to quench your thirst.
 Dare to try?

 In 2019, I spent PHP 7,052.00 for one day and one night in Siem Reap, Cambodia.
-But, costs may still vary depending on your travel lifestyle.
-For more thrift tips, consider several ways to save money for your next trip.
+However, the costs may still vary depending on your travel lifestyle.
+Read ‘35 Excellent Tips to Save Money on Travel.’

 Below is the Siem Reap Travel Guide budget for your reference.